emulator-wtf/gradle-plugin/README.md

   // attempts will be executed in parallel numFlakyTestAttempts = 3

-  // Whether to reattempt full shards (all) or only failed tests (failed_only)
+  // Whether to reattempt full shards (ALL) or only failed tests (FAILED_ONLY)
   // in case of test failures.
-Defaults to failed_only. flakyTestRepeatMode = failed_only
+Defaults to FAILED_ONLY. flakyTestRepeatMode = FlakyRepeatMode.FAILED_ONLY

   // Directories to pull from device after test is over, will be stored in
   // baseOutputDir/${variant}: